bloovis/marc.mirror/koha-plugin-cwmars/README.md

 Otherwise the plugin, which is running under Apache and which may not have the same PATH setting as your shell, may not be able to find ruby.

+By default, the plugin will not show up in Koha in the list of tool plugins.
+Select "View all plugins" in the "View plugins by class" selector.